 Yield: 2 to 4 dozen balls

 Millet has been consumed by humans since prehistoric times.
-These flavorful and nutritious balls freeze well and can be served in a variety of ways.
+These flavorful and nutritious baked fritters freeze well and can be served in a variety of ways.
 Top with gravy and serve a salad on the side.

 - 1 cup millet Add to list